Ferriswheel490/CP2-project/Personal_Portfolio/README.md

 ## Project Description
 ___
-This project my personal portfolio and it will let you see and use the things i made
+This project my personal portfolio and it will let you see and use the things I made there are 6 things that i made

 ## Installation
 ___